Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of expired domains.

 Even if you get the chance, it will be way too expensive, sometimes costing you more than your average profit.

-Here comes the Aged Domain to the rescue where "price per referring domain" is unbeatable.
+Here comes the expired Domain to the rescue where "price per referring domain" is unbeatable.

-An aged domain’s already got links from several high authority sites for you.
+An expired domain’s already got links from several high authority sites for you.
 All you need is to execute the plan carefully.

-At SerpNames, we recommended our clients recover the aged domain from the Wayback machine.
+At SerpNames, we recommended our clients recover the expired domain from the Wayback machine.

 Then host the site for some time, aka from a few weeks to a month, so that Google can index it naturally and recover the link juice.